 - Blaster FPS is limited to 250fps or less.

-- Approved Ammo Types: Full Length darts, 3rd party short darts, Boomco, Mega, Rival, Vortex, and Sock Bombs.
+- Approved Ammo Types: Full Length darts, 3rd party short darts, Boomco, Mega, Rival, or vortex.

 - Ammo may not contain any exposed metal.
 Ammo that is not provided by the league must be inspected by a league manager before use and is subject to approval or rejection at their discretion.